designscope/designscope.github.io/edit/content/posts/rubrics/articles.md

 - title
 - brief description
+- define category
+  - project phase
     - project it belongs
     - phase it represents
     - do we have any deliverables?
 List it.
       - do we need to sanitise it?
     - list possible cool multimedia we can have to convey the message
     - promotion tie-in ideas (voice, events, audiences to reach)
+  - critique
+    - historical approach/context
+    - reverse engineering
+    - critical opinion
+    - proposal
+    - actionable